rncwind/whydoesntmycodework/posts/howitsmade.md

 ### Build system

-I fell for the reproducability ambush and now i'm cursed to use NixOS.
-Well, it's less of a curse more of a monkey's paw.
+I fell for the reproducibility ambush and now I'm cursed to use NixOS.
+Well, it's less of a curse and more of a monkey's paw.

 ## Design Decisions

+### Software Design

 Moral Linked List.

+### Web Design

+At my day job, I'm a backend engineer, and any front-end devs in the are probably laughing at how obvious that statement is given the design here.

+I'm not a web developer.
+My HTML and CSS knowledge is mostly limited to what I picked up throughout a CS Degree.
+This means I know enough to know I know nothing.

+As such, this website uses minimal HTML and CSS, and all dynamic parts of the site (as of writing this) are done server-side and templated out.
+I know that server-side rendering is somewhat passé in the era of Angular/React/Vue etc, and at some point, I endeavor to learn them, but for something "simple" like this blog, it seemed rather overkill.

+With all that said then, it should come as no surprise to most readers that over the course of writing this whole project, I learned quite a bit of "modern" and "new" (to me at least) CSS and HTML tricks!

+A list of New To Me web stuff.

+- The ``<nav>`` Element
+- CSS Variables
+- CSS Selectors like ``last-child``

+Oh, and lest I forget, the colours of this site are based on the fantastic [Horizon](https://horizontheme.netlify.app/) colourscheme.
+I use a [modified version](https://github.com/aodhneine/horizon-theme.el) of this theme in [Doom Emacs](https://github.com/doomemacs/doomemacs) which is the Text Editor I wrote all of this in!

 ## But why do this?